Samoa Upolu Cycle Tour

 After the kayak trip, lunch is provided at Vai Villas before we are driven back to the resort for a relaxed afternoon.
 If kayaking isn’t for you, you are very welcome to spend the day at the resort enjoying the garden, the beach, or the village swimming hole nearby.

-Activity: Turtle Kayak Experience — guided, approximately half a day
+Activity: Turtle Kayak Experience - guided, half day

 Accommodation: Return to Paradise Resort, Matautu